Essentials of Clinical and Translational Science (ECaTS)

 Upon completion, learners understand basic terminology and methodological concepts in epidemiology from a clinical perspective.
-They also learn basic statistical methods used in a variety of clinical study designs.
-The program prepares learners to critically review medical literature such as scholarly publications.
+They also learn basic statistical methods used in various clinical study designs.
+The program prepares learners to review medical literature critically, such as scholarly publications.

 ECaTS is available to all Mayo Clinic employees and the general public.

 Registration is available anytime on our Executive Education registration page.

 Disclaimer: The content and program do not fulfill prerequisite requirements for Mayo Clinic Graduate School of Biomedical Sciences graduate credit courses or transfer to the CCaTS Certificate Program or Postdoctoral Master's Degree Program.

 The ECaTS online self-paced course can be completed in about 30 hours.
 It is delivered through two main units, Principles of Epidemiology, delivered by Walter A. Rocca, M.D., M.P.H., and Statistics in Clinical and Translational Science, delivered by Felicity T. Enders, Ph.D.
 The units are outlined below.

 - Principles of Clinical Epidemiology.